pydanny/daniel-blog-fasthtml/posts/2024-10-fasthtml-form-error-handling.md

 The pattern relies on Python dataclasses and type hints:

 - Dataclasses provide a mechanism to store and later retrieve type hints at runtime.
-- Tpe hints determine whether or not a value can be null
+- Type hints determine whether or not a value can be null

 ```python
 from dataclasses import dataclass, fields